 Figure1.
 Example of Cable Breakage

 Take Figure 1 for example.
-Without enabling LFP, both managed switch and media converter on the left side have no idea about the about the breakage of the copper link(Link A).
-Hence, Link C and Link B still continue operating despite the fact that no datacan
+Without enabling LFP, both managed switch and media converter on the left side have no idea about the breakage of the copper link(Link A).
+Hence, Link C and Link B still continue operating despite the fact that no datacan be delivered

 How Does LFP Work with Ethernet Media Converters?